-- (2) All lots located at the intersection of two streets shall be allowed a minimum of one freestanding sign on each of both such street frontages.
-The message portion for only one sign on a lot located at the intersection of two streets may be placed at a 45 degree angle perpendicular to the street corner such that the sign is legible from each intersecting street. - (C) Setback.
+- (2B) All lots located at the intersection of two streets shall be allowed a minimum of one freestanding sign on each of both such street frontages.
+The message portion for only one sign on a lot located at the intersection of two streets may be placed at a 45 degree angle perpendicular to the street corner such that the sign is legible from each intersecting street. - (EC) Setback.
 Each sign shall be set back from the front property line, and any other property line which is adjacent to a major collector or arterial street, ten feet from the curb line or street edge or zero feet from the property line, whichever is greater.
 A maximum height of 20 feet shall be authorized at the property line.
 One foot of additional setback is required for each two feet of height.
 A five-foot minimum setback from the side property line shall be required.
 Where the side property line borders a residential lot, a 30-foot setback shall be required from said property line for a 75 square foot or less size sign.
-A 100-foot setback shall be required from said property line for a sign greater than 75 square feet where the property line borders a residential lot. - (D) Height.
-Maximum sign height for each street classification shall be as follows: - (1) Local and Collector Streets: 25 feet. - (2) Arterial Streets: 40 feet. - (3) Freeways and designated US Highways: 50 feet. - (E) Ground clearance.
-The sign shall maintain a clearance from the ground of nine feet, unless the sign is a ground sign with the base of the sign within three feet of the average grade. - (F) Shared signs.
-Contiguous lots may be treated as one development site for the purpose of calculating the number and area of allowed signage for the purpose of shared signage. - (2) Attached signs.
-Attached signs shall be allowed on any building, wall or canopy within any commercial or industrial zoning districts and shall be governed by the following regulations: - (A) Area.
-Total aggregate area of canopy, fixed awning, fascia, projecting or sloping roof signs attached to a structure shall not exceed 25 percent of the area of the wall on which the sign is attached.
+A 100-foot setback shall be required from said property line for a sign greater than 75 square feet where the property line borders a residential lot. - (FD) Height.
+Maximum sign height for each zoning districtstreet classification shall be as follows: - (1) CN and CO districtsLocal and Collector Streets: 25 feet. - (2) CBD districtArterial Streets: 450 feet. - (3) CG, CH, CG/CH, OW, ML and MH districts Freeways and designated US Highways: 50 feet. - (4E)\-Ground clearance.
+The sign shall maintain a clearance from the ground of nine feet, unless the sign is a ground sign with the base of the sign within three feet of the average grade. - (GF) Shared signs.
+Contiguous lots may be treated as one development site for the purpose of calculating the number and area of allowed signage for the purpose of shared signage. - (22) Attached signs.
+Attached on-site signs shall be allowed on any building, wall or canopy within any commercial or industrial zoning districts and shall be governed by the following regulations: - (A) Area.
+Total aggregate area of canopy, fixed awning, fascia, projecting or sloping roof signs attached to a structure shall not exceed 25 percent of the area of the wall on which the sign is attached or fronts.